-Set out in this section are the key steps and statutory timescales covering the provision of a statement of entitlement, and payment of a CETV.
-The vast majority of CETVs will be paid following steps one to five.
-If payment is delayed, steps six to eight should be followed as appropriate.
+Set out in this section are the key steps and statutory timescales covering the provision of a-a statement of entitlement, and payment of a CETV.
+The vast majority of CETVs will be paid following steps one to fourteenfive.
+If payment is delayed, steps fifteensix to seventeeneight should be followed as appropriate.

-Step one - acknowledge transfer and issue advice information
+Step one - acknowledge transfer and issue advice information about advice and pension scam checks (the Conditions)